-To understand the importance of brand image this study tries to illustrate all indicators that influence students' choices in higher education institutions and the case is conducted in three HCM city universities.
+To understand the important of brand image this study tries to illustrate all indicators that influence students' choices in higher education institutions and the case is conducted in three HCM city universities.

-According to Keller (2013, p.
-72), he stated that:
+According to Kevin Land Keller (2013, p 72) he stated that:

-Creating brand awareness by increasing the familiarity of the brand through repeated exposure (for brand recognition) and forging strong associations with the appropriate product category or other relevant purchase or consumption cues (for brand recall) is an important first step in building brand equity.
+Creating brand awareness by increasing

+the familiarity of the brand through repeated exposure (for brand recognition) and forging strong associations with the appropriate product category or other relevant purchase or consumption cues (for brand recall) is an important first step in building brand equity.
 Once a sufficient level of brand awareness is created, marketers can put more emphasis on crafting a brand image.

-The brand image has been studied for a long time and it is proved that this is an important concept in marketing.
+Brand image that has been studied for long time and it is proved that this is an important concept in marketing.
 Brand image is considered that this is related to the consistent with associative network memory model which mentions consumer perceptions of a brand.
 The brand image reflects consumer memory by the brand associations.
 In other words, information of brand association links to brand memory of consumers and this has meaning to consumers.
 Associations may come from characteristics of the product or any related aspects of the product.
-(Keller, 2013, p.
-79).
+(Kevin Lane Keller, 2013, p 79).

-The corporate image will depend on many dimensions as follows:
+Corporate image will depend on many dimensions as follows:

-Common product, attributes, benefits or attitudes there are two dimensions that contribute noticeably to a strong association of brand image and they are of high quality and innovation.
-(Keller, 2013, p.
-411).
+Common product, attributes, benefits or attitudes there are two dimensions contribute noticeably to strong association of brand image and they are of high quality and innovation.
+(Kevin Lane Keller, 2013, p 411).
 High quality for higher education programs may come from many aspects such as the quality of human resources, the quality of program structures, the infrastructure of the universities.
 It is clear that the quality program related to all courses and contents which satisfy students' expectations.
-Le (2012) suggested that all these above dimensions have a positive effect on the brand image of Saigon University.
-Moreover, attribute dimensions of the corporate image which bring positive associations of the brand image is the cost of the program.
+Le Nguyen Binh Minh (2012) suggested that all these above dimensions have positive effect to the brand image of Sai Gon University.
+Moreover, attribute dimensions of corporate image which bring positive associations of brand image is the cost of the program.
 The second dimension is about innovation which can be considered in order to create strong associations of brand image.
-Keller (2013, p.
-412) stated that perceived innovativeness is also a key competitive weapon and priority for firms in other countries According Nhat Hong (2017) she emphasized that innovation in training methods, service quality and management contribute significantly to the brand of the university.
+Keller (2013, p 412) stated that perceived innovativeness is also a key competitive weapon and priority for firms in other countries According Nhat Hong (2017) she emphasized innovation training methods. in service quality and management contribute significantly to the brand of the university.

-People and relationships: according to Keller (2013, p.
-412) these elements are related to the professional of employees and service quality in order to bring the best quality product to consumers.
-A customer-focused corporate image association creates consumer perceptions of a company as responsive to and caring about its customers (Keller, 2013, p.
-412).
-Thus, the professional of human resources in a university plays a primary role in the creation of a strong association of brand image to students' memory in order to increase students' choices.
+People and relationship: according to Kevin Lane Keller (2013, p412) these elements are related to the professional of employees and service quality in order to bring the best quality product to consumers.
+A customerfocused corporate image association creates consumer perceptions of a company responsive to and caring about its customers (Keller, 2013, p412).
+Thus, the professional of human resource in university play a primary role in creation of strong association of brand image to students' memory in order to increase students' choices.

-Value and program: Keller (2013, p.
-413) stated that these dimensions are related to social responsibility.
-A socially responsible corporate image association portrays the company as contributing to community programs, supporting artistic and social activities, and generally attempting to improve the welfare of society as a whole.
+Value and program: Keller (2013, p 413) stated that these dimensions are related to social responsibility.
+A socially responsible corporate image association portrays the as contributing to community company supporting artistic and social programs, activities, and generally attempting to improve the welfare of society as a whole.

-According to Le (2012) stated that the reputation of a university has a positive effect on the brand image of a university.
-Moreover, Enache (2011) also mentioned that the importance of reputation in modern educational institutes.
+According to Le Nguyen Binh Minh (2012) stated that the reputation of a university has a positive effect to brand image of a university.
+Moreover, Ioan-Constantin Enache (2011) also mentioned that the importance of reputation in modern educational institutes.
 Universities are more and more orient to develop and keep a good reputation.